P (complexity): Relationships to other classes

 The most difficult problems in P are P-complete problems.

 Another generalization of P is P/poly, or Nonuniform Polynomial-Time.
 If a problem is in P/poly, then it can be solved in deterministic polynomial time provided that an advice string is given that depends only on the length of the input.
 Unlike for NP, however, the polynomial-time machine doesn't need to detect fraudulent advice strings; it is not a verifier.
 P/poly is a large class containing nearly all practical problems, including all of BPP.
 If it contains NP, then the polynomial hierarchy collapses to the second level.
 On the other hand, it also contains some impractical problems, including some undecidable problems such as the unary version of any undecidable problem.

 In 1999, Jin-Yi Cai and D. Sivakumar, building on work by Mitsunori Ogihara, showed that if there exists a sparse language that is P-complete, then L = P.

-P is contained in BQP, it is unknown whether the containment is strict.
+P is contained in BQP; it is unknown whether this containment is strict.